cengels/potence/docs/_pages/Arrays/first.md

 ---
 layout:      page
 title:       "Arrays.first()"
+description: "Returns the first element in an array.
+If the array is empty, returns undefined."
 ---
-Returns the first element in an array.
-If the array is empty, returns undefined.

 ## Syntax

 ```ts
 function first<T>(array: readonly T[]): T | undefined
 ```

+{{ page.description }}

 * `<T>`: Optional.
 Type of the passed array items.
 The array item type is automatically inferred if omitted.
 * `array`: An array with 0 or more elements from which the "0th" element is returned (but not removed).